-This Tenant Participation Strategy will consequently set out how, over the next three years, Selby District Council will look to further cement and improve our relationships with tenants - providing new, diverse and modern approaches to tenant engagement.
+Our new Tenant Participation Strategy will consequently set out how, over the next three years, Selby District Council will look to further cement and improve our relationships with tenants - providing new, diverse and modern approaches to tenant engagement.

 1. Introduction